 Run - 8.4kmView interactive map for Run

-Begin with a swim in the freshwaters of Llyn Mymbyr under the watchful eye of Snowdon.
-Exit the water and cross the wooden foot bridge for the first time in to transition.
+Begin with a swim in the freshwaters of Llynnau Mymbyr under the watchful eye of Snowdon.
+Exit the water and cross the wooden footbridge for the first time into transition.

-There is a reason that the Snowman Triathlon regularly gets called the toughest multi terrain triathlon in the UK.
+There is a reason that the Snowman Triathlon regularly gets called the toughest multi-terrain triathlon in the UK.
 That’s because to complete this race you must first summit a mountain; Moel Siabod, the highest peak in the Moelwynion mountain range.
 Ascend up 3.5km of beautiful rocky paths before reaching the summit at 872m above sea level and turning round to run back down again.
-To get to the finish you must turn right and run through the forest, then back along the fire road towards the lake.
-The finish line framing Wales' most famous peak Snowdon awaits.
+To finish, you must turn right and run through the forest, then back along the fire road towards the lake.
+The finish line framing Wales' most famous peak, Yr Wyydfa/Snowdon awaits.

 Early Bird Price - Individual

 In line with British Triathlon Federation rules you must be at least 17 years old to take part in this race.

 Registration for the Standard Triathlon will take place on Saturday afternoon and also before the race on Sunday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.

 Registration is usually located at Plas Y Brenin - LL24 0ET